-7. Pay attention to your room's proportions
+9. Pay attention to your room's proportions

 The owners of this once dilapidated garage wanted to transform that space into a versatile open-plan living area, filled with natural light and access to their garden.
-Their first move was adding in plenty of roof lights, then they replaced both of the solid garage doors – one became a large Crittal window, the other a new garage style door but with windows built in to allow for even more light.
+Their first move was adding in plenty of roof lights.
+Then they replaced both of the solid garage doors – one became a large Crittal window, the other a new garage style door but with windows built in to allow for even more light.

-10. Convert a garage into a home office
+12. Convert a garage into a home office

-The artist owner of this 1970s Surrey bungalow (below) bought the dated home with improving in mind.
+The artist owner of this 1970s Surrey bungalow (above) bought the dated home with improving in mind.
 Bliss Interiors undertook the total transformation of the property and, as part of the work, the garage was converted to create a light-filled studio.
 A door was added in the kitchen of the house to link the new space to the rest of the home.
 Storage was retained at the front of the new room, which features doors that can be opened to let in both air and light.
 Generous views and access to the garden were created at the back of the new living space.
 It cost £75,000.

-11. Convert a garage into a playroom
+13. Convert a garage into a playroom

 Check out these playroom design ideas for more inspiration.

-12. Convert a garage into a bedroom
+14. Convert a garage into a bedroom

-With a small garage off a living space or hallway, converting it into a spare bedroom for guests is a good idea, but the room will be much more practical if you swap a conventional bed for sofa bed and fit in a desk or exercise space to double the functionality.
+With a small garage off a living space or hallway, converting it into a spare bedroom for guests is a good idea – but the room will be much more practical if you swap a conventional bed for a sofa bed and fit in a desk or exercise space to double the functionality.
 The downside to a downstairs guest bedroom might be lack of access to a toilet or shower room.
 So, if there is enough room, squeeze in a space-saving wet room.

-13. Convert a garage into a living room
+15. Convert a garage into a living room

 The work required the replacement of the truss in the garage with a ridge beam.
 The main challenge for the architects was ensuring that the conversion didn’t feel mean while complying with the building regulations, and fitting in all that was required.
 It cost £45,000.

-14. Build a home gym in your garage
+16. Build a home gym in your garage

 Read more about how to build a home gym in our guide.

-15. Convert your garage into an annexe
+17. Convert your garage into an annexe

 Converting a garage into an annexe is best suited to an unattached, probably double, garage because it will give both you and the occupant privacy and space.
-Depending on your arrangements, you will have to fit in a shower, possibly a laundry room and kitchen, plus a generous bedroom/living space.
+Depending on your arrangements, you will have to fit in a shower or en-suite, possibly a laundry room and kitchen, plus a generous bedroom/living space.
 The room will need lots of natural light, and you should consider how it will be joined, if at all, to the rest of the house.
 At the very least, you might want a covered walkway between the two buildings.